 Although off the beaten path, Rodemack is by no means unknown—this charming community receives a decent amount of visitors, but it is the kind of place that is visited mainly by French tourists rather than foreign ones.

 1. Gate of Sierck

 To enter the walled village, you go through the fortified gate of Sierck, flanked by two towers.
 This gate was reconstructed in 1989 because the original one, built in the 14th century, was torn down during the Second World War by the American troops, who liberated Rodemack, to accommodate their tanks.

 The entrance is free, and there is also a free parking lot near the gate.

 2. "Gate of Sierck" Square and St. Nicolas Church

 As soon as you enter the historic part, you will see the "Gate of Sierck" square with its fresh water fountain and the Neo-Baroque church of St. Nicolas.
 You will also be greeted by colorful window shutters and beautiful floral displays.

 As you stroll through the quaint streets, lined with picturesque old houses, you will get a glimpse of what life once was.
 You will notice, however, that not all of the buildings are from the medieval era.
-Because throughout its history Rodemack has been destroyed and rebuilt many times, there is a mixture of 19th-century French country homes and buildings dating back to the 14th century.
+Because Rodemack has been destroyed and rebuilt many times throughout its history, there is a mixture of 19th-century French country homes and buildings dating back to the 14th century.